IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_calendar.md

       <li><strong>Class Critique: 10 Minute Project Status Presentations from all students in the class (IF your project has changed) in lieu of your individual meeting</li>

     <li>Discuss the <i>Mac is Not a Typewriter</i> Excerpts</li>
-    <li>Confirm Groups A and B Meeting Times and Project Critique Schedule</li>

       </ul></td>
 </tr>
 <tr>